-The evaluated configurations are defined as follows.
+The evaluated configurations are defined as follows:

-The CC Evaluated file set must be selected at install time

-If a windowing environment is to be used, the CDE file set must be selected at install time.

-The role based system administration features of AIX 5.2 are not included.

-AIX 5.2 supports the use of IPv4 and IPv6, only IPv4 is included.

-Only 64 bit architectures are included.

-Web Based Systems Management (WebSM) is not included.

-Both network (NIM, Network Install Manager) and CD installations are supported.

-The default configuration for identification and authentication only.
-Support for other authentication options e.g. smartcard authentication, is not included in the evaluation configuration.

-If the system console is used, it must be connect directly to the workstation and afforded the same physical protection as the workstation.
+- The CC Evaluated file set must be selected at install time - If a windowing environment is to be used, the CDE file set must be selected at install time. - The role based system administration features of AIX 5.2 I are not included. - AIX 5.2 I supports the use of IPv4 and IPv6, only IPv4 is included. - Only 64 bit architectures are included. - Web Based Systems Management (WebSM) is not included. - Both network (NIM, Network Install Manager) and CD installations are supported. - Only the default mechanisms for identification and authentication are included.
+Support for other authentication options e.g. smartcard authentication, is not included in the evaluation configuration. - If the system console is used, it must be connect directly to the workstation and afforded the same physical protection as the workstation. - Dynamic Partitioning (Dynamic LPAR, DLPAR) is not supported in the evaluated configuration, i.e. the dynamic (de-) allocation of resources to a partition during operations is not allowed and must be prevented by organizational means in the IT environment.